Detour (NCIS): Plot

 Ducky and Palmer are called out to investigate the mysterious suicide of a Navy Lieutenant, but are kidnapped on the way back to NCIS headquarters.
 They are then forced to perform an autopsy on the lieutenant's corpse in order to find an important item he was carrying.
-Meanwhile, the rest of the team discovers that the dead lieutenant is in fact a Cuban spy who has been living under the lieutenant’s identity after the real person with that identity died.
+Meanwhile, the rest of the team discovers that the dead lieutenant is in fact a Cuban spy who has been living under the lieutenant's identity after the real person with that identity died.
 He joined the Navy and worked his way into the security apparatus in order to steal classified files.
 The people who kidnapped Ducky and Palmer are his handlers.
-Both Ducky and Palmer manage to escape their captors and are rescued by the rest of the team, who managed to track them.
+Both Ducky and Palmer escape after outwitting their captors and are rescued by the rest of the team, who managed to track them.
 Thanks to a ruse set up by Ducky and Palmer, the team is able to apprehend the lead handler and recover the stolen files.